Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement: Additional Qualitative Results

 \subsection{Comparison with Baselines}

-We present additional qualitative comparisons with baseline methods (OPT2I~\cite{opt2i}, SLD~\cite{sld}, and Vico~\cite{vico}) in \cref{fig:qual_turbo1,fig:qual_turbo2,fig:qual_turbo3,fig:qual_turbo4,fig:qual_vc1,fig:qual_vc2,fig:qual_vc3}.
+We present additional qualitative comparisons with baseline methods (OPT2I~\citep{opt2i}, SLD~\citep{sld}, and Vico~\citep{vico}) in \cref{fig:qual_turbo1,fig:qual_turbo2,fig:qual_turbo3,fig:qual_turbo4,fig:qual_vc1,fig:qual_vc2,fig:qual_vc3}.
 These examples address a variety of failure cases commonly observed in T2V models, including inaccuracies in object count and attribute depiction, as highlighted in our main paper. \cref{fig:qual_turbo1,fig:qual_turbo2,fig:qual_turbo3,fig:qual_turbo4} correspond to results from T2V-Turbo, while \cref{fig:qual_vc1,fig:qual_vc2,fig:qual_vc3} showcase examples from VideoCrafter2.
 Additionally, we provide binary segmentation masks that identify preserved areas (in black) and updated areas (in white).

 Across these examples, \ours{} effectively preserves the $O^*$ areas while refining the remaining regions using $p^r$.
 For instance, in \cref{fig:qual_turbo1}, the camel from the original T2V-Turbo video is preserved, and a snowman is successfully added.
 In contrast, while SLD also leverages DDIM inversion to preserve objects, it often fails to integrate new objects seamlessly.
+We also visualize the scalability of \ours{} in \cref{fig:qual_scale_category_examples}.